-We will look at the commercialisation of spaces, which includes advertising, parking system and conference facilities.
+The strategy focuses on Property Development through asset recapitalisation and the BOT/ROT Model, Asset Management, Total Facility Management (TFM), Commercialisation of spaces, which includes advertising, parking system and conference facilities.
+In addition, there will be a greater focused approach on itemised billing, User charge

-In addition, there will be a greater focused approach on itemised billing, User charge Model, Disposal of Obsolete Assets and Lease of under-utilised assets.
-This will allow us to generate much needed revenue.
+Model, Disposal of Obsolete Assets and Lease of under-utilised assets.